 Introducing Lake Taupo Region

-Well positioned by the lake, Taupo is a popular centre with visitors and has plenty of activities and facilities to cater for families and independent travellers alike.
+Today the 622-sq-km lake and its surrounding waterways are serene enough to attract fishing enthusiasts from all around the world.
+Well positioned by the lake, both Taupo and Turangi are popular tourist centres.
+Taupo, in particular, has plenty of activities and facilities catering to families and independent travellers alike.

 Taupo Adventure Combo: Jet Boat Ride, Helicopter Flight, Scenic Cruise and Whitewater Rafting